-Steen Jones x New Era Australia: Bowl-A-Rama
+New Era x Bowl-A-Rama

 The first step was coming up with the booth concept and layout.
-Once we had a solid game-plan, it was time to get the booth built, it was time to get cracking onto the patch designs and the gifts for the OG’s.
+Once we had a solid game-plan, it was time to get the booth underway and get cracking onto the patch designs and the gifts for the OG’s.

 Like most things, it started with a sketch and few different concepts.
-After a few goes and plenty of over-thinking, I came up with the final concept - which was what I thought was the perfect nod to New Era but in a new and fresh way whilst incorporating my art and vision and with a personal handmade touch.
+After a few goes and plenty of over-thinking, I came up with the final concept - which was what I thought was the perfect nod to New Era but in a new and fresh way, whilst incorporating my art and vision and with a personal handmade touch.

 Once I had designed the plaques, it was time to turn the laser on and figure out how TF to use it (I had never seen or used one prior).
 Fast-forward many stressful, confusing hours and a day or 2 of no sleep, we figured it out.
 Once we had the artwork etched, it was time to get my hands dirty - with hand-cutting them out, sanding smooth, timber staining & sealing!